 - 1. Listen to and follow all directions given by the teacher. - 2.
-Do not disrupt or interfere with peers' ability to learn, the class and/or instructional delivery. - 3.
+Do not disrupt or interfere with students' ability to learn, nor the instructional delivery. - 3.
 Be prepared with necessary materials and assignments.

 HALL RULES

 - 1. Walk.
 No running.

 - 2. Stay in line and remain on the right side of the hall.

 - 3. Be quiet and courteous.

 - 4. Stop at the restroom or water fountain only with permission.

 - 5. Always have a hall pass.